jays-space/clarity/README.md

 # Clarity Assessment

+## Overview
 This is a MVP e-commerce app for a cupcake business.

 The application enables shoppers to view cupcakes by cupcake collections as well as the individual cupcake.
 Shoppers can also run a search for any cupcakes in stock based on the cupcake name and description.
-There is a mini-cart feature that enables shoppers to add/remove cupcakes to a shopping basket.
+There is a persisted mini-cart feature that enables shoppers to add/remove cupcakes to a shopping basket.

 There is also an admin portal that enables admmin to CRUD cupcake collections and cupcakes.

+## Design and Architecture

+My preference is to use typescript in projects.
+I tried to setout the app in features as opposed to screens, i.e.: should there be more services to be added, I would introduce modules that would contain all logic for a given set of features interacting with a specific slice of the app.
+Each module would contain the types, utils, business logic etc for the given slice.

+Outside of services/modules are folders that contain globally used logic.

+I initally used to employ Context API to manage cart state.
+This was switched to a redux architecture as the cart state became more complex.
+I have left the context files in to demonstrate my ability with ContextApi.

+Implementing aliases helped in readability.

+I implemented the Atomic design system: atomic => integrated => templates.To begin to add more consistency in the styles, I used some theme files and added a bit of platform specific styles where needed.

 ## What I would do differently
 ### Backend